 This article is updated frequently as titles leave and enter HBO Max. *New additions are indicated with an asterisk.

 Maybe the kids in the house have seen everything on Disney+?
 Or their parents just want a change from so much Marvel and Pixar?
 HBO Max, the quickest growing streaming service in history, has one of the deepest catalogs in the world, and their family selection is above average as well, amplified by being the exclusive home of Studio Ghibli’s catalog.
 Before getting to the best films, it should be noted that they also have a very dense Family TV section thanks to being the home for most Cartoon Network programming.
-This list will be updated monthly.
+This list will be updated regularly.

 The first Clash of the Titans was basically advertised as a family adventure film when it was released way back in 1981 and became a huge hit.
 Harry Hamlin stars in the film that would feature the final work of the legendary Ray Harrhausen, the king of stop-motion visual effects, and loosely retells the myth of Perseus.
 It’s dated, for sure, but might scratch a nostalgic itch for Gen X-ers with HBO Max subscriptions.

 Two versions of the beloved holiday classic about a department store Santa who claims to be real thing are on HBO Max, and really could fit the bill on a weekend for families any time of the year.
-The 1947 Edmund Gwenn version is the superior one but Richard Attenborough makes the 1994 one nearly as enjoyable.
+The 1947 Edmund Gwenn version is the superior one, but Richard Attenborough makes the 1994 one nearly as enjoyable.

 Literature’s favorite mystery-solving young heroine got the feature film treatment back in 2007 when Emma Roberts took on the title role in this film based on the massively successful books.
 Responses were mixed at the time, but it’s nice to see a film like this for young adults aimed at empowering girls to solve mysteries of their own.